 Why Estate Sales Can Be a Good Deal for Real Estate Investors

-As we continue to regain our footing from the impacts of the pandemic, sellers are eager to put their financial problems behind them.
-If forced to hold an estate sale to settle debts, the more quickly the deal closes, the sooner the seller can move on.
+If the seller is forced to hold an estate sale to settle debts, the more quickly the deal closes, the sooner they can move on.
 For real estate investors, this can be exactly the type of seller motivation that leads to profitable deals.

-Risks of Estate Sales for Real Estate Investors
+Risks of Buying an Estate Sale House for Real Estate Investors

-Deals for probate sales might be attractive, but they don’t come without risk.
-The sales process takes a long time, often lasting for months, and the closing date can shift.
-Multiple beneficiaries may also need to agree on the sale price, sometimes lengthening the process.
+Deals for probate real estate might be attractive, but they don’t come without risk.
+The sales process takes a long time—often lasting for months—and the closing date can shift.
+Multiple beneficiaries may also need to agree on the sale price, which sometimes lengthens the process.

 The required 10 percent deposit for a probate sale may not be refundable, which is a gamble that not all investors are willing to make.
-Additionally, unlike a typical home sale that allows the purchase to be contingent on the results of an inspection, the only reasons you can get your deposit back when buying an estate sale house are if you are overbid at auction or if the court rejects the offer.
+Additionally, unlike a typical sale that allows the purchase to be contingent on the results of a property inspection, the only reasons you can get your deposit back when buying an estate sale house are if someone outbids you at auction or if the court rejects the offer.

-3 Tips for Buying a House Through an Estate Sale
+3 Tips for Buying an Estate Sale House

 1. Find viable properties.

 Build a good relationship with a local real estate agent who specializes in probate listings.
 They often look just like other listings, so you might not be able to tell which homes are in probate from your typical search methods.

 If you’re looking in specific areas, contact the local probate court to get information about the most recent cases.
 You can find open estates to determine whether they include property.
 If you see properties of interest, contact the executor or the seller to ask who the listing agent is.
 You can also ask if a listing price has been determined or to be notified when one is.